slip-slap/slip-slap.github.io/_posts/2020-01-08-computer-science-operating-system-operation.md

   of software
 - Hardware may trigger an interrupt at any time by sending a signal to the CPU, usually by the way of the sytem bus.
+- Interrupt means: stop and do something else.

 3. System Call(Monitor call): Software may trigger an interrupt by executing a special operation called System call.